thomas4f/tilex.sh/README.md

 ![tilex](https://user-images.githubusercontent.com/51061686/146162894-2e70d505-ae69-47b6-8b0b-2188b2d95742.png)

 ## Description
-tilex.sh is a small batch script that allows you to effortlessly create grids to position/tile windows in X.
+tilex.sh is a leight weight shell script that allows you to effortlessly create grids to position/tile windows in X.

 It supports gaps, presets configured either in pixels or in percent, and cycling through multiple presets.